volodya-lombrozo/oop-vs-procedural/cost-of-oop/README.md

 - [tomcat](src/main/profiling/tomcat/method-list-cpu.csv)
 - [vertx](src/main/profiling/vertx/method-list-cpu.csv)

-Each CSV file contains a list of methods with the number of invocations and CPU time spent in the methods.
+Each CSV file contains a list of methods along with the number of invocations and the CPU time spent in each method.

-All of that applications were profiled during one minute with a constant load of 20-50 requests per second.
-In general, a profiling pipeline is following:
+All of these applications were profiled over one minute under a constant load of 20-50 requests per second.
+Generally, the profiling pipeline is as follows:

 - Start the application with
   profiler [bytecode instrumentation](https://www.yourkit.com/docs/java-profiler/2023.5/help/agent.jsp)